PacktPublishing/Getting-Started-with-Taipy/chapter_07/README.md

 * Enterprise data is hardly ever this clean and complete.
 * Enterprise data is not always as ideally modelled.
-* This case study did not go into complex buisoness rules.
+* This case study did not go into complex business rules.